 Article 8 – Umpires Interpretation Guide

-Detailed operational interpretation of STLWEST umpire eligibility, neutrality, appearance standards, and required safety equipment.
+Full premium governance interpretation of STLWEST umpire neutrality, eligibility, professional appearance standards, operational requirements, and mandatory safety equipment expectations.

 Purpose of This Guide